 Criticality: Does this get us closer to crown jewels?

 Does this target represent a security boundary?
 VPN and Firewall services are very tempting targets because they guard important security boundaries.
 In most cases, it’s difficult to answer “where can I go from here?” from the outside-in.
 This is where attack emulation helps the most—it shows what an adversary would encounter, and directly highlight the risks of a bypassed security boundary.

 Cisco IOS, Cisco ASA VPN, Apigee Router, and SAP NetWeaver App Server are examples of services with high criticality, as successfully attacking these services means bypassing a defined security boundary.

 The Art of Attack

-By weighting prioritization based on how attackers maneuver to reach crown jewels, you get a more accurate view into your true risk and what to do next.
+By prioritizing based off target temptation, you get a more accurate view into your true risk and what to do next.
 For example, this could reveal a need for better network segmentation, or monitoring on critical security boundaries.
 Combined with attack emulation to confirm hypotheses and true levels of risk, you can make a compelling case for broader teams to take action.

 If you’d like to see what your company looks like to an attacker, sign up for a free trial of Recon, our check out our demo webinar.
 Just like true adversaries, you don’t need to install or configure anything.
 From just an email address, our black-box discovery will surveil your internet-connected assets, use Target Temptation to prioritize risk, and alert you on important changes to your attack surface.